 Most players will be put into higher Rocket League ranks than Bronze I after they play the ten competitive matches required to qualify.

 There are tons of players who may start the process of playing competitive matches but won’t play the required amount, or reach level ten, and thus will stay “Unranked”.

 How Do You Leave the Lowest Rank & MMR in Rocket League?

 To find yourself up in the Rocket League ranks, whether that’s sitting around the average rank or up in the stars with the likes of a Supersonic Legend or Grand Champion, you need to first reach level ten in the current Rocket League Season and then complete ten placement matches.
-This will assign you into a position within the Rocket League ranks and allow you to progress through the competitive rank board.
+This will buttign you into a position within the Rocket League ranks and allow you to progress through the competitive rank board.
 From Bronze I you will need to simply follow our tips and tricks on how to rank up in Rocket League to progress your way through the ranks themselves.
 Enjoy!